-Using a video-camera or iPad, film your segment of the cooking show.
-You can spread out to find a quiet place to film, but all groups must return in a preset amount of time - it could be 10, 15, or 20 minutes - and they should bring a ready-to-show filmed cooking show segment.
+Using a phone or tablet, film your segment of the cooking show.
+You can spread out to find a quiet place to film, but all groups must return in a preset amount of time-it could be 10, 15, or 20 minutes-and they should bring a ready-to-show filmed cooking show segment.